Skip to main content

 Install ModPageSpeed as ASP.NET Core middleware via NuGet.
 Same optimization pipeline, no nginx required.

-ModPageSpeed runs inside your ASP.NET Core pipeline as middleware.
-Same optimization pipeline as the nginx integration — image transcoding, CSS/JS minification, critical CSS — but via P/Invoke to the native C/C++ library.
-No reverse proxy.
-No sidecar.
-Just a NuGet package.
+ModPageSpeed runs inside your ASP.NET Core pipeline as middleware, installed as a NuGet package.
+Same optimization pipeline as the nginx integration — image transcoding, CSS/JS minification, critical CSS — invoked via P/Invoke to the native C/C++ library.
+No separate reverse proxy or sidecar is required.

 Prerequisites